nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 To help you use our program even faster, we have introduced short forms for our commands and flags!

-These short forms are what we call "aliases", and they allow you to execute instructions _blazingly fast_ by minimizing the number of letters you need to type.
+We call these short forms "aliases", and they allow you to execute instructions _blazingly fast_ by minimizing the number of characters you need to type.

 For instance, the [`add person`](#creating-a-new-person-add-person) command has the following command aliases,